cisagov/ScubaGear/docs/configuration/scubaconfigapp.md

 #### Enabling Debug Mode

 This is enabled by default.
-However if your not seeing the debug button, follow these steps
+However if your not seeing the debug button, follow these steps:

-1. Edit `ScubaConfigApp\ScubaConfigApp_Control_en-US.json` in the module directory
+1. Edit `ScubaConfigApp\ScubaConfigApp_Control_en-US.json` in the module directory.
-2. Change `"DebugMode": true` to enable
+2. Change `"DebugMode": true` to enable.
 3. Restart the UI application.
 There will be a debug button in the bottom right corner.

 Example: